-- Developer: TNDC - Units: 108 family apartments, with 25% set aside for HOPE SF families - Status: - Project sponsor submitted a February application to the state for Affordable Housing and Sustainable Communities (AHSC) Program.
-If awarded, the project will receive \$20 million toward project capital improvements and general City transit improvements. - o Site permit has been issued and pulled. - Project continues refining architectural plans with the goal of submitting for tax credits and bond financing in July 2019.
+- Developer: TNDC - Units: 108 family apartments, with 25% set aside for HOPE SF families - Status: - Project sponsor submitted a February application to the state for Affordable Housing and Sustainable Communities (AHSC) Program and the project was awarded in June to receive \$20 million toward project capital improvements and general City transit improvements. - o Site permit has been issued and pulled. - Project will be submitting applications for tax credits and bond financing in August 2019, with an estimated construction start date of January 2020.